tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [WRONG] Chest compressions performed during cardiopulmonary arrest.
 [WRONG] Use of a heart-lung machine during coronary artery bypass surgery.
-[RIGHT] Use of a machine to breathe for a patient who can’t breathe on his or her own.
+[RIGHT] Use of a machine to breathe for a patient who can’t breathe effectively on his or her own.
 [WRONG] Use of an intra-aortic balloon pump for cardiogenic shock.

 # Question 23